wzslr321/impactifier/README.md

 # Impactifier

-Impactifier is a tool designed to analyze and visualize the impact of code changes in monorepos, with an initial focus on CQRS architectures.
-It helps developers identify potential downstream effects of changes, allowing for more confident and efficient releases.
+Impactifier is a tool designed to analyze and visualize the impact of code changes, across the whole - possibly separated - codebase.
+It helps developers identify potential downstream effects of changes, allowing for more reliable and frequent releases.

 ## Table of Contents
 1. [Overview](#overview)